RoZZaH/CI-DCD-Extensive/README.md

 Firefox Developer Edition has much better tools for this.
 As I've tried to detail above, music genres need a restart to stick - I'm not sure whether it's a caching issue but the list_genres route doesn't work the first time, even though browse by Genre seems to have unwound the mongo records post import.
 The dummy data was generating using band names taken from the [IrishMusicDB](http://www.irishmusicdb.com) and a combination of mockaroo and some generation using the Towns data (which is largely accurate taken from OS and Census data in ROI/NI).
 And the genres are out - again I was trying to get bands/results to spread across genre and location, Sharon Shannon is not a Belfast Funk Artist in real life!
 The band description could be longer but it would've made the csv/json document very difficult to wrangle the odd typo or extra space in front of band names.
+As noted above you can register on Heroku, although password reset/user management is not fully implemented, it's best to use the credientals provided to have full control.

 ## Credits
 Youtubers [Julian Nash](https://www.youtube.com/channel/UC5_oFcBFlawLcFCBmU7oNZA) and [Corey Schafer](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU) do a brilliant job of getting people up and running with Flask.